-- · Formal agendas for the Academy board and committees. - Schemes of delegation and formal financial regulation. - · Formal written policies. - · Clear authorisation and approval levels. - · Clear segregation of duties. - Providing' a stimulating, supportive and successful learning environment that ensures families continue to send their children to the academy.
+- Formal agendas for the Academy board and committees. - · Schemes of delegation and formal financial regulation. - · Formal written policies. - Clear authorisation and approval levels. - · Clear segregation of duties. - Providing a stimulating, supportive and successful learning environment that ensures families continue to send their children to the academy. - · Critical incident plan is updated on a continual basis

-At 31 August 2019 the pension deficit on the Local Government Pension Scheme stood at £943,000.
+At 31 August 2021 the pension deficit on the Local Government Pension Scheme stood at £1,126,000.
 The Academy has mitigated its risk in relation to this pension scheme by taking out insurance against early retirement on the grounds of ill health.
 Changes in contributions rates as decided upon by the actuaries of the scheme are budgeted for as soon as they are known, when they are updated every three years.